fayzan23/WeGo/README.md

-Autonomous Delivery Hub
-Welcome to our cutting-edge web-based application, the Autonomous Delivery Hub!
+Welcome to  WeGo!
 Designed to revolutionize the delivery ecosystem, this platform seamlessly connects users and suppliers, enabling them to engage in a state-of-the-art autonomous vehicle delivery system.

 Key Features
 1. User and Supplier Sign-Up/Sign-In